venicegeo/coordinate-conversion/README.md

 ## Example Usage
 The general usage is `http://localhost:8080/coord-convert/home/convert?location=<location input>` <br>
-The result is a json as follows:
+The result is a JSON as follows:
 ```javascript
 {
 	"error": <any errors encountered> (string),